MCHF EUA Statement obtained with your donation +

 3. By VENDOR

-Visit a Department of Conservation hunting or fishing permit vendor, including Bass Pro, Conservation Nature Centers and many Missouri Department of Conservation offices.
+Visit a Department of Conservation hunting or fishing permit vendor, including Bass Pro, Conservation Nature Centers, and some Walmart stores.
 The vendor will print and give you the EUA upon purchase.

 4. By MAIL Print this form.